FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 This "direct" connection also covers the case, that your proxy has whitelisted this connection to be `direct`, is part of a company internal subnet not going through a proxy to the outside or that the target is within your company VPN.

 #### Network capture
 Let's take a look at what happens inside the network.
 All captures are performed with [wireshark](https://github.com/wireshark/wireshark). **Source** 💻 is a Laptop attempting `ssh user@example.com`. **Target** 🌍 is the server with port 22 open.
 The capture concerns just this specific connection.
-As there is no intermediary, the capture is performed on **Source** 💻.
+As there is no intermediary yet, the capture is performed on **Source** 💻.

 <blockquote class="reaction"><div class="reaction_text">Rows with 💻 ➡ 🌍 mean outgoing packets, aka <strong>Source ➡ Target</strong>.
 Rows with 🌍 ➡ 💻 and a <span style="background-color: #0006">dark background</span> indicate incoming packets, aka <strong>Target ➡ Source</strong>.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>
 <style>